josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_architecture_of_complicity.md

 ---

-## ⚖️ VIII.
-Proportionality and Escalation Limits
+## ⚖️ Proportionality and Escalation Limits

 Proportional justice would require: